 Marianne Riley utilises her architectural background and experience to contribute to initiatives that aim to improve the sustainability and liveability of the built environment.

 An Associate Principal at Jasmax with 24 years’ industry experience, Marianne has worked in the tertiary education, civic and cultural sectors.
-She is the Project Architect for the Auckland’s iconic War Memorial Museum Masterplan and Phase One works, and the Communications Studios within AUT’s multi-award-winning Sir Paul Reeves building.
+She is the Project Architect for the Auckland’s iconic War Memorial Museum Masterplan and Phase One works, as well as the Communications Studios within AUT’s multi-award winning Sir Paul Reeves building.